lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

 Catalog data are accessible with the :ref:`Data-Access-Analysis-Tools-TAP` via the Portal or Notebook Aspect, and with the Butler via the Notebook Aspect.
 For DP0.1, the TAP and Butler table data are not named or organized the same way, so here we distinguish between the TAP and Butler catalog data products.

-**Schema**:
+**Schema:**
 A table's "schema" refers to the column names, units, and descriptions of the tabulated data.
-For TAP-accessible tables, one way to view and interact with a table's schema is by using the Portal's "table view" function of the TAP service for single-table queries, as described in the :ref:`Data-Access-Analysis-Tools-Portal-Intro`.
-Of the six TAP-accessible tables, five are generated from coadded images and are available via both the Portal and Notebook Aspects, whereas the "forcedsource" table generated from PVIs is only available via the Notebook Aspect.
-Schema for all six TAP-accessible tables can be viewed and interacted with in a Jupyter Notebook by following the examples in Section 2.2 of the first of the :ref:`Examples-DP0-1-Notebooks`.
 Links to full or curated versions of the table schema (curated meaning limited to columns that will be of most use to most DP0 delegates) are provided in the tables below.

+**TAP Catalogs**:
+Of the six TAP-accessible catalogs in the table below, the first five are generated from coadded images and are available via both the Portal and Notebook Aspects, whereas the "forcedsource" table generated from PVIs is only available via the Notebook Aspect.
+For Portal-accessible TAP catalogs, one way to view and interact with the schema is by using the Portal's "table view" in the TAP service for single-table queries, as described in the :ref:`Data-Access-Analysis-Tools-Portal-Intro`.
+Schema for all six TAP-accessible catalogs can be viewed and interacted with in a Jupyter Notebook by following the examples in Section 2.2 of the first of the :ref:`Examples-DP0-1-Notebooks`.

 .. list-table:: TAP-accessible tables available for DP0.1.
    :widths: 120 120 350
    :header-rows: 1

-   * - Table Name
+   * - Catalog Name
      - Schema Link
      - Description
    * - object